 Richmond's domestic traffickers routinely removed children from their parents by force and deception.
-Some forcibly sold their own multiracial children away from the women they had raped.408 of their parents.
-When seven-year-old "Little Joe" Keckley's mother became distressed as the trafficker loaded her son into a wagon headed for Richmond, Burwell told her he was preparing Joe for a trip to town.409
+Some forcibly sold their own multiracial children away from the women they had raped.408

 Virginia law placed no constraints on the brutal methods that traffickers used to destroy families because enslaved parents had no legal rights to their children.